Example configuration.yaml entry

 - /local/my_es5.js

-The ES5 and module version will never both be loaded, depending on if the device supports import the module of ES5 version will be loaded.
+The ES5 and module versions are never both loaded.
+Depending on whether the device supports import, either the module or the ES5 version is loaded.

 Manual language selection

 The browser language is automatically detected.
-To use a different language, go to the user profile page (accessed by clicking your user account initials at the bottom of the sidebar) and select one.
-It will be applied immediately.
+To use a different language, go to the user profile page (which you can access by selecting your user account initials at the bottom of the sidebar) and select one.
+It is applied immediately.